Zizaco/confide/README.md

 #### RESTful controller

-If you want to generate a [RESTful controller](https://github.com/laravel/docs/blob/master/controllers.md#restful-controllers) user controller you can use the aditional `--restful` or `-r` option.
+If you want to generate a [RESTful controller](https://github.com/laravel/docs/blob/master/controllers.md#restful-controllers) you can use the aditional `--restful` or `-r` option.

     $ php artisan confide::controller --restful